papiro/mymock/README.md

 Add your response data mocks into a directory of your choice ("mymock-data" in the example above), start the server `node mymock` and voilà!
 Toggle away :)

-Todo:
+mymock is super simple (look at the code), using only Node's standard API.
+Modify it how you wish!
-- All responses come with a response `Content-Type: "application/json"` header by default.
-Make it configurable on a per-response basis by mymock-config.
-For more complex cases where endpoints can respond with different data-types... well, mymock is gonna have to intelligently determine the Content-Type.
+Note: All responses come with a response `Content-Type: "application/json"` header by default, even failures.